 With so many people getting affected by contaminated water, we need to be extra careful about the water we drink at home and even when on the go.
 Drinking unclean or contaminated water is the major cause of several waterborne diseases.
 It can eventually expose your loved ones to various probable health conditions, which may be damaging to their overall well-being.
-So, whether you get water at your home from the river, groundwater or any other source, you need to ensure that the water is purified before the final consumption.
-Most of the waterborne diseases can be prevented by switching to a water filter rather than relying on regular, untreated water sources.
+So, whether you get water at your home from the river, groundwater, or any other source, you need to ensure that the water is purified before the final consumption.
+Most waterborne diseases can be prevented by switching to a water filter rather than relying on regular, untreated water sources.

 It is one of the most common diseases caused due to impure water.
 Waterborne viruses as well as other bacteria and parasites if present in the drinking water can cause diarrhea.
 You can avoid it by drinking water that is purified by a trusted water filter.

 Symptoms include diarrhea and vomiting, as well as abdominal cramps and headache.
 The bacteria, Vibrio Chlorae, if found in contaminated water may cause this small-intestinal disease.
-You can even fall ill by consuming fruits and vegetables which have been irrigated using the contaminated water.
+You can even fall ill by consuming fruits and vegetables which have been irrigated using contaminated water.
 So, it’s wise to clean fruits and vegetables well before eating them.Read More: Can Water Purifiers Prevent Waterborne Diseases Like Cholera

 It is also caused due to the consumption of unclean water or food.
 Symptoms include nausea, loss of appetite, and headache.

-Besides these, there are several other waterborne diseases, such as, Jaundice, Viral Gastroenteritis, Polio, Dengue, etc. that can be prevented by consuming everything clean and healthy.
+Besides these, there are several other water-borne diseases, such as Jaundice, Viral Gastroenteritis, Polio, Dengue, etc. that can be prevented by consuming everything clean and healthy.